sydelyne/numerical_methods_algorithms/README.md

 This repository contains all of the relevant files for the LU factorization, Simpson, and False position algorithms.

+*NOTE* -- Ignore any ".DS_Store" files, they are not relevant to the functionality of the algorithms.

 #### By: Collin Elmer

 ## LU